com-480-data-visualization/NegativeEV/milestone2.md

 We ask one focused question:

-> When the market implies a 70 % probability of Up, does Up actually occur 70 % of the time?
+> When the market implies a X % probability of Up, does Up actually occur X % of the time?

 We answer it visually.
 We compare observed outcome frequencies against market-implied probabilities along the two dimensions that should drive them: time remaining inside the 5-minute round, and BTC price momentum since round open.